 Shrimp turning from translucent to white

-Raw shrimp aren’t only blue, they are also translucent.
-You seem to be able to watch through the shrimp slightly.
+Raw shrimp aren’t only blue when raw, they are also translucent.
+You seem to be able to watch into the shrimp slightly.
 During cooking this translucency changes in a white colour, as it does for many other (white) fish.